Weather

 Crowds & Costs

-A steady flow of visitors are beginning to arrive—including the first tour groups—and cruise ships are showing up at Santorini and other major islands.
+A steady flow of visitors is beginning to arrive—including the first tour groups—and cruise ships are showing up at Santorini and other major islands.
 But you'll still be enjoying Greece without the crowds of summer.
 Hotels generally charge shoulder season rates, offering bargains while they last.
 Note that during Easter week, hotel prices are higher and many restaurants close.

 Where to Go